 Because unfortunately, without that… you’re kinda screwed.

-Why?
-Because fat is fat and muscle is muscle.
-They are two completely different and completely separate types of tissue, neither of which is capable of somehow transforming into the other.
+You see, fat is fat and muscle is muscle.
+They are two very different and separate types of tissue, neither of which is capable of somehow transforming into the other.

-Now, you can potentially lose some fat AND gain some muscle at which point it may SEEM like fat “turned into” muscle, but it didn’t.
-It’s just that one was lost and the other was gained.
+Of course, you can potentially lose some fat AND gain some muscle, and it may SEEM like fat “turned into” muscle.
+But it didn’t.
+It’s just that one type of tissue was lost and another type of tissue was gained.
 Nothing more, nothing less.

 So… how do you turn fat into muscle?
-That’s easy: you don’t.
+You don’t.

 How To Do What You’re Actually Trying To Do